-"Anticipated Discrimination and Wage Negotiation: A Field Experiment [Revise & Resubmit: Management Science]
+"Anticipated Discrimination and Wage Negotiation: A Field Experiment"

 with Gary Charness, Ramón Cobo-Reyes, Simone Meraglia, and Ángela Sánchez

-This paper proposes a field experiment to study whether a perception of gender discrimination affects requested wages.
+This paper proposes a field experiment to study whether potential anticipation of gender discrimination affects requested wages.
 People interested in an advertised position can apply using an online portal.
 After the initial application, participants are randomly allocated to one of three treatments.
 In the baseline treatment, applicants are asked to fill in a standardized curriculum vitae template, containing information about the applicant’s first name, surname, age, education, and employment.
 In a gender-blind treatment, applicants complete a curriculum vitae template in which they can only report their initials, so that information about gender is not transmitted.
-We also conduct a gender-blind treatment in which applicants receive a message that makes the nature of the blind process salient.
+We also conduct a gender-blind treatment in which applicants receive a message emphasizing that the selection is conducted based on merits.
 In all treatments, applicants request the hourly wage they wish to receive if hired.
-We find that female applicants ask for just over half the wage requested by male applicants when the full name is revealed.
-However, when gender is undisclosed this difference in requests decreases by over 50%.
-Finally, the reinforcing message (third treatment) causes the gap in requested wages to completely disappear.
-Our results indicate that female workers request much lower wages when the firm clearly knows the applicant’s gender, but that this lower request is entirely dependent on the degree to which they perceive that one’s gender is known to the hiring firm.

-"Beyond Labor Market Polarization" [Submitted]
+"Beyond Labor Market Polarization" [New version coming out soon!]

 It is well documented that routine-biased technical change ("RBTC") led to labor market polarization during 1980-2000.
 In particular, the employment and wages of non-routine occupations, which include low-wage manual and high-wage cognitive ones, increased relative to routine occupations.
 I document that during 2000-2016, wage polarization stopped in that the wages of non-routine manual occupations fell in relative and absolute terms.
 I study the end of wage polarization through the lens of a dynamic general equilibrium model with RBTC, human capital accumulation, and occupational mobility.
 I find that during 2000-2016, RBTC continued to take place, but human capital accumulation and occupational mobility changed.
 In particular, compared to workers in routine occupations, workers in non-routine manual occupations had lower initial human capital and accumulated less human capital whereas workers in cognitive occupations had more initial human capital and accumulated more human capital than before.
 During 1980-2000 the changes in the human capital accumulation of the occupations were similar to those during 2000-2016, but during the second period mobility across occupations fell, which magnified the differences in human capital accumulation and led to the end of wage polarization.

-"The Effect of Paternalistic Decisions on Children's Self-Esteem and Long-term Decision-making Processes: Evidence from Rural Thailand"
+"The Effect of Paternalistic Decisions on Children's Self-Esteem and Long-term Decision-making Processes: Evidence from Rural Thailand" [Draft coming out soon!]

 with Ramon Cobo-Reyes Cano, Weerachart T. Kilenthong, and Mathias Sutter